SamS709/go2_isaaclab/README.md

     # use 'PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda
     python -m pip install -e source/go2_isaaclab

-- Verify that the extension is correctly installed by:

-    - Listing the available tasks:

-        Note: It the task name changes, it may be necessary to update the search pattern `"Template-"` (in the `scripts/list_envs.py` file) so that it can be listed.

-        ```bash
-        # use 'FULL_PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda
-        python scripts/list_envs.py
-        ```

     - Running a task: